 Contractors should adopt ‘SDC best practice’

-Vessey’s words underline how important it is for contractors to adopt ‘SDC best practice’, and secure expert advice if challenged by HMRC over SDC: “Contractors can apply the same principles to staying ‘outside SDC’ as they do for staying ‘outside IR35’ – in fact it should be more straightforward as the contractor only needs to look at one aspect of control.”
+It is important for contractors to adopt ‘SDC best practice’, and secure expert advice if challenged by HMRC over SDC: “Contractors can apply the same principles to staying ‘outside SDC’ as they do for staying ‘outside IR35’ – in fact it should be more straightforward as the contractor only needs to look at one aspect of control.

-Vessey advises contractors seeking to stay outside of SDC to:
+Contractors seeking to stay outside of SDC are advised to:

 - Ensure that there is no mention of SDC in the contract.
-Vessey notes that in reality, HMRC will look at what happens in practice, but it is important that reality and the contract are consistent
+In reality, HMRC will look at what happens in practice, but it is important that reality and the contract are consistent

 - Secure a confirmation of arrangements signed by the client and contractor that confirms the day-to-day working arrangements, just like with IR35.
 This should confirm that the features associated with SDC are not present in the relationship